Tolu161/Upvote_Prediction/README.md

 # Upvote_Prediction
-Using CBOW to build predictive models by leveraging domain-specific word embeddings trained on English Wickepediaand fine-tuned from Hacker News titles.
+Using Neural networks  to build predictive models by leveraging domain-specific word embeddings (Continuous Bag of Words) trained on English Wickepediaand fine-tuned from Hacker News titles.